pallets/flask/docs/signals.rst

 The big advantage of signals over handlers is that you can safely subscribe to them for just a split second.
-These temporary subscriptions are helpful for unittesting for example.
+These temporary subscriptions are helpful for unit testing for example.
 Say you want to know what templates were rendered as part of a request: signals allow you to do exactly that.